 It’s not unusual for people to sell cars that have been badly damaged in accidents or floods without declaring it.
 Trust your instincts: if a car feels, looks or smells wrong, it probably is wrong.
 Walk away and find another one.

 “You’ve paid for the car so you own it”

 Having the keys and the paperwork saying you’re the registered keeper doesn’t mean you’re the legal owner.
 If the car has been stolen and had its identity changed it still belongs to the original owner.
 And if it’s got an outstanding loan against it, the finance house has legal entitlement and can reclaim the car to recover its costs, leaving you without a car or the money you paid for it.

 “It’s such a bargain you’ll have to move fast”

 Making out there’s a finite amount of time on a deal, or that whatever is being offered has numerous potential buyers are the oldest tricks in the sales book.
 If there’s so much interest that buyers must move quickly, the law of supply and demand suggests the seller should put the price up rather than settle swiftly.

 This is half-true.
 Vehicles are written off because it’s not economically viable for the insurer to repair them.
 Insurers classify a write-off as either Category A or B, which means they must not be put back on the road again, or Category C and D, which are allowed to be made roadworthy again.

 It could be true.
 However, fraudsters often use this line if the car has been clocked – which means falsifying its true mileage.
 Despite digital odometers being common place now, tampering with the recorded miles happens frequently.
-A thorough check of the car’s paperwork, such as the MoT records and service history, or speaking with a dealer who can look up and confirm a car’s service history, can help flag up a clocked car.
+Do a thorough check of the car’s paperwork, such as the MOT records and service history.
+Or speak with a dealer who can look up and confirm a car’s service history.
+Either can help flag up a clocked car.